Nam Shan Estate: Food in Nam Shan Estate

 As time passes by, changes occur in the historic estate.
 Yet, due to the wide age range of residents, Nam Shan Estate stays a mixed culture of past and now.

 Ban Heung Lau

 Noodles

 Old Hong Kong fashion restaurants have been selling local cart noodle since the 1970s.
 Local toppings, such as pig skin, Chinese radish and fish balls are offered over eras.

 Ice-cream

-Ice cream vendors began selling ice-cream in carts in Nam Shan Estate since many years ago and until now.
+Ice cream vendors began selling ice-cream from carts in Nam Shan Estate many years ago up until now.
 Traditional iced-pineapple could also be found from these vendors.

 Night hawkers

 At night, hawkers with food carts will gather in Nam Shan Estate selling local food.
 Food carts are one of the unique food cultures in Hong Kong.
 Hawkers would prepare food on their own carts and sell them upon order.